mesoma135/flight-anomaly-app/README.md

 - Applies machine learning techniques to detect anomalies
 - Separates data ingestion, processing, and ML concerns into independent services
 - Runs reliably using containerized, reproducible infrastructure

-The system is designed not just to detect anomalies, but to demonstrate **how machine learning pipelines can be integrated into real backend systems**, rather than existing as isolated notebooks or scripts.

 ---

-## Personal Motivation

-Aviation has always been a personal interest of mine for as long as I can remember, particularly the complexity involved in managing thousands of aircraft simultaneously while maintaining safety and efficiency.
-This project was inspired by that interest, combined with a desire to explore how **real-time systems, time-series data, and machine learning** work together in production environments.

 By working with live flight data, this project allowed me to:
 - explore real-world, noisy data streams and extract, load and transoform the data
 - think critically about system design under continuous data flow
 - apply ML concepts in a way that reflects how they are actually used in practice
 ---

 ## Project Status